How to sell a car with a lien

 Steps to selling your vehicle with a lien

 You can still sell your vehicle if it has a lien on it.
-But depending on how you intend to sell it, doing so could be straightforward or require you to do some paperwork.
+But depending on how you intend to sell it, doing so could be straightforward or could require you to do some paperwork.

 1. Check to see if there are liens on your vehicle

 If you’re making payments on a car loan, you most likely have a lien on your vehicle.
 In rare circumstances, a vehicle may have a lien on it that you weren’t aware of when you purchased it.
 This can sometimes occur in private transactions that aren’t as thorough as they need to be.
-Understand that all liens must be paid off in order to sell your vehicle.

 2. Determine how much you need to pay off your loan